soh09/2048_NEAT/README.md

             - synapse weight change
     - [x] implement some sort of species differentiating algorithm
     - [x] implement logic for evolving networks
-        - [ ] when to "kill" certain underperforming species
+        - [x] when to "kill" certain underperforming species -> have culling logic implemented, uses KILL_SPECIES_AFTER_NO_IMPROVEMENTS constant
         - [ ] probabilities for sexual reproduction, asexual reproduction, etc

 3. Simulation of Generations and Populations